Case Study - Johnson Health Tech.

 A: Yes!
 SSDs are much faster than traditional hard drives and in many cases can give a noticeable decrease in the time it takes to open and save files - not to mention simply starting Windows and launching programs much faster.

 Q: Do I need a Xeon CPU?

 A: In the past, Xeon CPUs were more robust than their Core i5/i7 counterparts.
 Today, however, there is very little functional difference between the two Intel product families for workstations.
 In fact, the largest difference is simply the fact that the Xeon E5 family allows for the use of dual CPU configurations.
-Because of this, we use the "High-End" Core i7 CPUs in our single CPU workstation and the Xeon E5 V4 CPUs in our dual CPU workstation.
+Because of this, we use the "High-End" Core i7 and i9 CPUs in our single CPU workstation and the Xeon E5 V4 CPUs in our dual CPU workstation.

 Why Choose Puget Systems?